 Cancer cells sometimes use checkpoints to hide from your immune system.

 Immunotherapy drugs called checkpoint inhibitors block checkpoints on cancer cells to help T cells find the cancer.
-Checkpoint inhibitors have been approved to treat several cancers, including bladder cancer, non-small cell lung cancer, melanoma, kidney cancer, head and neck cancer, and Hodgkin lymphoma.
+Checkpoint inhibitors treat several types of cancer, including bladder, colorectal, head and neck, kidney, liver, lung, lymphoma, melanoma, and stomach.

 Monoclonal antibodies.
 Your immune system makes proteins called antibodies to help it spot invaders like bacteria and viruses.
 Each antibody seeks out another protein, called an antigen, on the surface of an invading cell.

 Monoclonal antibodies are designed in a lab to target antigens on cancer cells.
 Some help your immune system find the cancer.
 Others are attached to a toxic substance that kills the cancer.

 Adoptive cell transfer.
 This method uses your own immune cells to treat your cancer.
 Doctors take the cells from your blood or tumor.
 They modify them in a lab so they will be better able to bind to and attack cancer cells.
 Chimeric antigen receptor, T-cell (CAR T-cell therapy is one type.
 It’s approved to treat certain kinds of leukemia and lymphoma.

 Immune system modulators.
 They boost your body's immune response against the cancer.
 An example is cytokines -- substances that control immune cells' growth and activity.
 Examples include: